sombiee/spotify-serverless-ETL-pipeline/Extract/README.md

 AWS EventBridge offers two ways to set chronical jobs: `cronjob` and `rate`.
 Choose a command in your favor and set as Lambda trigger configuration.

 ### Lambda
-> ⚠️ Spotipy package should be ready as .zip format in order to be used on AWS Lambda
+> ⚠️ Spotipy package should be ready as .zip format in order to be used on AWS Lambda layer

 AWS Lambda is a serverless, event-driven compute service that lets your code run without provisioning or managing servers.
 Combining Lambda with EventBridge, you can run your code on a set period.